 Basics of entering an employment relationship

 i Employment relationship

 Employment rights can stem from an employee handbook, employment offer, collective bargaining agreement or employment contract.
 In general, executing an employment contract is not required to establish an employment relationship in Puerto Rico because employment agreements can be binding regardless of whether they are in writing.
 Under certain circumstances, it may be advisable and practical to execute a written employment agreement that establishes the terms and conditions of employment, such as base salary, benefits, responsibilities and job expectations, to name a few.
-Although the Labour Transformation and Flexibility Act (LTFA) increased flexibility, which reduced the need to have employment agreements in writing, there are still certain specific, employment-related obligations that can only be validly established through a written agreement.
+Although the Labor Transformation and Flexibility Act 2017 (LTFA) increased flexibility, reducing the need to have employment agreements in writing, there are still certain specific, employment-related obligations that can only be validly established through a written agreement.
 The following are some examples of agreements that still need to be executed in writing:

 - agreements with non-exempt employees to reduce the statutory meal break, to fragment the use of vacation leave, to use non-working days as part of a vacation period, to partially liquidate and pay accumulated and unused annual leave in excess of 10 days, and to accumulate annual leave in excess of one year;

 - non-compete agreements and some other restrictive covenants; and